Mary Verghese

-Mary Puthisseril Verghese (1925–1986) was a physician in India who was among the earliest pioneers of Physical medicine and rehabilitation in the country.
-Mary Verghese was instilled in a home where love and respect were two main factors in their close knit family.
-She was caring of others and wanted to give back to her community in any way that she could.
+Mary Puthisseril Verghese (21 May 1925 – 17 December 1986) was an Indian physician who was among the earliest pioneers of physical medicine and rehabilitation in India.
 In 1963, she took charge of what was the first department of Physical Medicine and Rehabilitation with an inpatient facility in India at the Christian Medical College, Vellore.
 She was instrumental in expanding the services of the department with the establishment of the first inpatient rehabilitation institute of the country in 1966.
 In recognition of her contributions to the field of medicine, she was awarded the Padma Shri by the Government of India in 1972.

 An award has been instituted in her memory by the Mary Verghese Trust, and the first Dr. Mary Verghese Award for Excellence in Empowering Ability was given in 2012 to S. Ramakrishnan, founder and president of the Amar Seva Sangam.
-To this day, Mary Verghese is viewed as a respected physician and woman that strived to better peoples lives.

 Early life and education

-Mary Verghese was born in Cherai village, Cochin, Kerala, India, in a prosperous family.
-Her father was a respected leader in the local church and community.
+Mary Verghese was born in Cherai village, Cochin, Kerala, India, to a prosperous family.
+Her father was a leader in the local church and community.
 She was the seventh of eight children in the family.
 Elder to her were sisters Annamma, Aleyamma, Thankamma, and brothers John, George, and Joseph.
-Martha was her younger sister.
+She had a younger sister, Martha.

 After her schooling at the Union High School in Cherai, Mary attended the Maharaja's College, Ernakulam, for her college studies.
 After being among seventy-five women to be invited to the Vellore interviews, Mary Verghese was placed on the waiting list.
-The fifth women dropped and Mary was in.
-She got to meet Dr. Ida S. Scudder, the founder of the institution, for the first time at the time of her admission to the course.
+The fifth woman dropped and Mary was able to enter the college.
+She met Dr. Ida S. Scudder, the founder of the institution, for the first time at the time of her admission to the course.
 She had her graduate training in medicine at the Christian Medical College, Vellore between 1946 and 1952.
-She got to meet Dr. Ida S. Scudder, the founder of the institution, for the first time at the time of her admission to the course.
 On completing her training in medicine, aspiring to specialise in gynaecology, she joined the department of gynaecology.
-She was devoted to enduring a life that laid down a foundation of faith and medicine through her work in many clinics.
+She aimed to gain a deeper relationship with God while in school and was devoted to laying down a foundation of faith and medicine through her work in many clinics.

-In addition, she was a Godly woman that aimed to gain a deeper relationship with God while in school.
-Although she enjoyed spending time with her friends, Mary developed a deep and valuable connection with her religion.
-Mary found it peaceful and restoring to have her medical education as well as building upon her faith and relationship with God.